abachleda/FM_e-services/pv_performalnce_ratio/README.md

 # Output data

 The output of the service include json file with PV energy output and calculated performance ratio stored in  /output/'name'.
 The information include timestamp, total dc energy modeled and total ac energy generated.
-Additionaly there are graphs stored  in /output/'name'/charts and reports in /output/'name'/report.
+Additionaly, generated graphs and reports are stored  in /output/'name'/charts and  /output/'name'/report respectively.

 # Sending e-mails